adrianj/RemoteTimelapseWP8/readme.txt

-Remote Timelapse for Windows Phone 8.
+Remote Timelapse Applications for Windows Phone 8.

 Aim is to create two applications: one for Windows Phone 8 (Eg, on my Lumia 1020) another for Windows Desktop.